Breast Cancer - Medications

 Targeted therapies use medicines or substances that go directly to the cancer cells and don't harm normal cells.
 They include

-monoclonal antibodies and tyrosine kinase inhibitors.
+monoclonal antibodies, tyrosine kinase inhibitors, and PARP inhibitors.

 - Lapatinib, a tyrosine kinase inhibitor, may be used to treat women who have HER-2+ cancer that has progressed even after they have taken trastuzumab.